leonscleung/CS40---Incremental-Learnable-Dialog-System/README.md

 cd src
 python chat.py
 ```
+For PyCharm users, the code can be run by executing the chat.py script under the src folder.
 After the flask server is set, enter http://127.0.0.1:1234/ in your browser and you can start typing in the chatbox to start filling the flight-booking form.
 The chatbot also supports TTS(text-to-speech) to receive voice commands.

 ### Reference